wschenk/willschenk.com/content/articles/2020/guile_and_emacs.md

 ## Install guile

 The debian that I'm on only has guile-2.0 and Geiser needs at least 2.3.
-So lets download the latest and install.

 ```bash
 sudo apt-get install libgmp10-dev libtool libunistring-dev